Multiple casualties after shooting at California Chinese New Year celebrations

 Tens of thousands of people had gathered to attend Chinese New Year celebrations earlier in the day.

-The shooting took place after 10pm (6am GMT) on Saturday night in Monterey Park, which is located about eight miles (13km) east of Los Angeles, according to the LA Times.
+The shooting took place after 10pm (6am GMT) on Saturday night in Monterey Park, which is located about 10 miles (16km) from downtown Los Angeles

 Officers are in attendance in Monterey Park with multiple casualties reported.